majianjia/nnom/docs/A Temporary Guide to NNoM.md

 **Construction APIs** such as `model.hook(), model.merge(), model.add()` ... which you can find in `new_model()` at *nnom.c*

-> For example, to add a convolution layer into sequencial model:
+For example, to add a convolution layer into sequencial model:
 >
 > **model.add(&model,** *Conv2D(16, kernel(1, 9), stride(1, 2), PADDING_SAME, &c1_w, &c1_b)* **);**
 >
 > A layer is created by Conv2D, then being hooked to the previous layer.

-> In functional model. the hooking is explicit invoked by using *model.hook()*
+In functional model, the links between layer is specified explicitly by using `model.hook()`
 >
 > x = **model.hook(** *Conv2D(16, kernel(1, 9), stride(1, 2), PADDING_SAME, &c1_w, &c1_b)* **, input_layer);**
 >